-Ben-Hur- One of the greatest movies of all time
+Ben-Hur- One of the Greatest Movies of All Time

-The 1959, eleven-time Oscar award winning film directed by William Wyler, Ben-Hur is one of the most beloved classic movies of all time.
+The 1959, eleven-time Oscar award-winning film directed by William Wyler, Ben-Hur is one of the most beloved classic movies of all time.
 Based on the 1880 novel, Ben-Hur: A Tale of the Christ, by Lew Wallace, Ben-Hur is an epic, historical, motion picture that takes place during the time of Christ.
 Ben-Hur is known for several memorable, epic scenes: The galley rowing scene; the chariot race scene; Jesus gives Judah Ben-Hur a drink scene; Judah Ben-Hur attempts to give Jesus a drink scene; and his mother and sister have leprosy scene.
 Here is a fly-over of these famous scenes.

 Ben Hur and Messala clash - The Roman's rule Israel with cruel contempt.
 The Jews are vilified, oppressed, and treated with violence and savagery.
 Jewish prince and merchant of wealth, Judah Ben-Hur (Charlton Heston) resides in Jerusalem with his mother Miriam (Martha Scott), and sister Tirzah (Cathy O'Donnell).
-Judah Ben-Hur's boyhood friend Messala (Stephan Boyd), returns after several years as a hateful, blood thirsty Roman Tribune who burns with passion for Rome and all its power.
-Judah and Mesala, while initially excited to reunite, find tension in their relationship because of Judah's allegiance to the God of the Hebrews, and Mesala's allegiance to Rome, the oppressors of the Hebrews.
+Judah Ben-Hur's boyhood friend Messala (Stephan Boyd), returns after several years as a hateful, bloodthirsty Roman Tribune who burns with passion for Rome and all its power.
+Judah and Mesala, while initially excited to reunite, find the tension in their relationship because of Judah's allegiance to the God of the Hebrews, and Masala's allegiance to Rome, the oppressors of the Hebrews.
 Messala asks Judah to betray his Jewish people so that Messala can destroy them.
 Judah refuses and they become mortal enemies.

 One day as the new Governor is passing by in a parade, Judah Ben-Hur is watching atop his home, and a brick falls off the corner of the roof by accident and strikes Governor Gratus, nearly killing him.
 Messala condemns his former friend to be a galley slave and sends Judah's mother and sister off to prison.
 His vile hatred for Judah is full of determination to make Judah and his family suffer.

 Famous galley rowing scene - Judah spends a few years working on ships as a galley slave.
 Enter the famous rowing scene: With the Macedonians in pursuit, Roman Consul Quintus Arrius orders Judah and his sweaty, exhausted fellow slaves to row faster and faster.
-They are cracked on the back with whips by ruthless task masters and pushed beyond human endurance by rowing a massive ship at high speed.
+They are cracked on the back with whips by ruthless taskmasters and pushed beyond human endurance by rowing a massive ship at high speed.
 This ship is hit and Judah, whom Arrius had decided to leave unchained, saves Arrius and the chained slaves.
 Through a series of circumstances, Judah Ben-Hur and Arrius are rescued and Arrius adopts him as his son.

 Famous chariot scene - This is the most exciting action scene in the history of motion pictures.
 Judah Ben-Hur learns the fine art of charioteering from the Romans.
-Back in his home town he is told his mother and sister died in prison, while actually they are living in a leper colony.
+Back in his hometown, he is told his mother and sister died in prison, while actually, they are living in a leper colony.
 To get even with Messala, He joined a great chariot race that Messala was racing in.
 Messala plays dirty, but his efforts backfire and he is killed.
-With his last breath he tells Judah, the victor of the race, where to find his mother and sister - the leper colony.
+With his last breath, he tells Judah, the victor of the race, where to find his mother and sister - the leper colony.
 Judah is devastated.

 Famous leprosy scene - Judah visits his mother and sister in the leper colony and barely recognizes them.
 He is deeply grieved and heartbroken.
 His mother and sister don't want him to see them like that but he does.

-Esther, the daughter of his faithful slave, and the woman he loves, tells him about her encounter with Jesus and his message of mercy, love and forgiveness.
+Esther, the daughter of his faithful slave, and the woman he loves tells him about her encounter with Jesus and his message of mercy, love, and forgiveness.
 He forsakes his Roman ways and attempts to take his dying sister and his mother to be healed by Jesus.
-They find him but He is staggering under the weight of a cross, heading for His fate on Golgotha, bloodied and weak from a a cruel whipping.
+They find him but He is staggering under the weight of a cross, heading for His fate on Golgotha, bloodied and weak from a cruel whipping.
 Moved with compassion, and remembering Jesus' kindness to him years ago, Judah now attempts to give Jesus a drink of water, as Jesus had done for him, but he is prevented cruelly by Roman guards.

 Watch the movie and witness the amazing ending of this picture.